bill-amadio/Spoon-Knife/testReadMe.md

 A Notebook that produces tables and plots from the output files of 02-train_elasticnet.R and 03-evaluate_model.R.
 Plots produced are Strength of Calls at Maximum Accuracy, Predictive Accuracy vs. Number of Training Transcripts, Number of Non-Zero Features vs. Number of Training Transcripts.
 Tables are Confusion Matrix at Maximum Accuracy and Two Class Summary at Maximum Accuracy.
-Each of the tables and charts are produced for each value of the targetColumns array specified in the USER-SPECIFIED ARGUMENTS section of run-sex-prediction-from-RNASeq.sh.
+Each of the tables and charts is produced for each value of the targetColumns array specified in the USER-SPECIFIED ARGUMENTS section of run-sex-prediction-from-RNASeq.sh.